catalinaescalona/greendevs/SQL_TESTING.md

 #### Method Name
 CreatePoll
 #### Description
-Create a new poll and insert information into Polls table
+Makes a new poll and adds it to the Polls table
 #### Parameters
 user_id, question, options
 #### Return Values